NorthStarUAS/aura-hardware-legacy/README.md

 # aura-cape

+This is a Beaglebone cape (now with two or more variants) designed to interface inexpensive sensors and PWM outputs to a beaglebone linux computer.
+The system depends on a 'little' processor to handle all the hard real time sensor I/O tasks.
+The 'little' processor communicates with a 'big' processor (i.e. the beaglebone) via a standard uart.

-This is a Beaglebone cape designed to interface an ardupilot mega (APM2) with a beaglebone linux computer.
-It has been developed based on 10+ years of active UAS flight control hardware, software, and flight test experience.
+This system has been developed based on experience with UAS flight control hardware, software, and flight test experience starting around 2005.
 There is a fair bit of thought, experience, different ideas tried, and lessons learned the hard way that have gone into the design choices, development, and tuning of this system.

 Primary design goals: